- Coastal Management

 This natural element of the marine environment is carried close to shore by the currents and deposited along the shoreline with each incoming tide.
 The amount of seaweed that accumulates on our beaches varies seasonally, with higher than average accumulations observed from late spring into the fall months.
 Over the last few years, the volume of this seaweed has been increasing.

 Sargassum is an important and key part of the ecological system.
-The seaweed helps re-nourish the beach and keep it wide and if you take a close look at the clumps of seaweed you will find that it is teeming with sea life.
+The seaweed helps re-nourish the beach and keep it wide.
+If you take a close look at the clumps of seaweed you will find that it is teeming with sea life.

-Where does it come from, and why is it washing ashore?
+- Where does Sargassum come from, and why is it washing ashore?

-2.)
-During turtle nesting season, a daily marine turtle survey is conducted before any cleaning can take place.
-Such surveys shall be completed after sunrise, and sometimes based on FWC survey schedule, it is conducted AFTER people have already set up on the beach for the day.
+- During turtle nesting season, a daily marine turtle survey is conducted before any cleaning can take place.
+Such surveys shall be completed after sunrise.
+Sometimes, based on the Broward County survey schedule, it is conducted AFTER people have already set up on the beach for the day.
 Unfortunately, that limits the mobility of the mechanical raker and limits the area that can be cleaned based on sunbathers.

-3.)
-In the event that turtle markers are lost for any reason, including vandalism or high water conditions, no mechanical beach cleaning shall be conducted until the nest has been identified and the marker restored.
-In the event that the nest cannot be relocated, the DEP staff is to determine if beach cleaning can resume.
+- In the event that turtle markers are lost for any reason, including vandalism or high water conditions, no mechanical beach cleaning shall be conducted until the nest has been identified and the marker restored.
+In the event that the nest cannot be relocated, the Broward County staff is to determine if beach cleaning can resume.